FadiSYounis/UbuntuWalker/README.md

 ### What does it do
 * Extracts source code files from .tar archive files in the Linux operating system. tar archives supported are .bz2, .xz, .gz
-* classifies the extracted files depending on file extension and stores them in corresponding folder.
+* Classifies the extracted files depending on file extension and stores them in corresponding folder.
 * Currently classified file types supported are: Java, C, C++, Ruby, Python, JavaScript.

 ### Dataset Summary